Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Evaluation Methodology

 Contrastive learning aims to acquire representations by minimizing the distance between positive pairs (augmented views of the same sample) while maximizing the distance between negative pairs (views of different samples).
 To assess the quality of the learned feature space, we adopt the alignment and uniformity metrics proposed in~\cite{wang2020understanding}.
 Alignment quantifies the closeness of feature representations for positive pairs derived from the same original sample.

 where $f(x)$ denotes the $L_2$-normalized feature vector ($f(x) = F(x) / \|F(x)\|_2$) mapped to the unit hypersphere, and $P_{\text{pos}}$ denotes the distribution of positive pairs.
-Uniformity measures the uniformly with which the feature vectors are distributed across the hypersphere, ensuring that the representations preserve maximal information.
+Uniformity measures how uniformly the feature vectors are distributed across the hypersphere.

 where $t$ is a scaling parameter and $x, y$ are independently sampled from data distribution $P_{\text{data}}$.